MGR-tas/NsmbwTAS-Files/Scripts/README.md

 ## Data.lua

 This script displays all of the game's info that you would want to see while TASing.
 It has precise IGT, Mario's speed/position and other stats, and the object list.
 While ImportIL.lua or ExportIL.lua are running, it will also display useful statistics to show that those scripts are working properly.
-This script also has the option to display the A-cycle produced by SwimForMe.lua, but you must uncomment a few lines (as specified near the top of the file) in order to use this feature.
+This script also has the option to display the A-cycle produced by SwimForMe.lua and the pause cycle produced by PauseForMe.lua

   **Viewing the full object list:**